 - 16. The property's assessment is too high.
 The vacant lot is "under-improved" and lacks a driveway, sidewalks, and utilities.
-Approximately 99% of it is located in a flood zone.
-A drainage ditch runs diagonally from front to back limiting the use of the lot.
-The lot is only accessible by passing through an adjacent lot also owned by the Petitioners.
-Hiles argument; Pet'rs Ex.
+The front portion is located in a flood zone, making it susceptible to flooding.
+The lot has an "extreme" grade elevation from 728 feet to 736 feet.
+Hiles testimony; Pet'rs Ex.
 1, 2, 3. - 17.
-The lot has "limited to no use" because it is located in the "Zone AE and A1 to A30 flood zone."
+Portions of the lot can be built on, but because the front of the lot is located in the "AE and A1 to A30 flood zone," there are restrictions.
 For example, after the Petitioners "dumped a load of dirt" on a neighboring flood zone lot they also own, they received a letter informing them that they had committed a zoning code violation.
 According to the letter "it is a violation of Section 158.049(C)(3) of the zoning code to commence development in the floodplain without first obtaining the necessary Floodplain Development Permits."
 The zoning code regulates what can be built and how it must be built when a lot is located in a flood zone.
 Hiles testimony; Pet'rs Ex.
+4, 10.

-4. 10. - 18.
-According to the Guidelines, the subject property is eligible for a negative influence factor based on being located in a flood zone, adverse topography, lack of access, and for the absence of improvements.
-Based on these various "restrictions," the Assessor should have applied a negative influence factor to the assessment.5 Hiles argument; Pet'rs Ex.
+- 18. According to the Guidelines, the subject property is eligible for a negative influence factor based on being located in a flood zone, adverse topography, lack of access, and for the absence of improvements.
+Based on these various "restrictions," the Assessor should have applied a negative influence factor to the property.
+Hiles argument; Pet'rs Ex.
 1, 2, 3, 5. - 19.
 The Petitioners offered several property record cards to support their interpretation of the typical "base lot" found in the Guidelines.
 These various property record cards include: - A 60 by 143-foot lot located on Brawley Street that is a "good base lot" because it is "relatively flat."
-This lot is currently assessed for \$3,400. - A 40 by 132-foot lot located on Grayston Avenue. - A 40 by 132-foot lot located at 1328 Swan Street.
+This lot is currently assessed for \$3,400. - A 40 by 132-foot lot located on Grayston Avenue. - A 40 by 132-foot lot located at 1328 Swan Street. - A 40 by 132-foot lot located on Swan Street. - Another 40 by 132-foot lot located on Swan Street. - A 60 by 132-foot lot located on Lindley Street. - A 61 by 157-foot lot located on Roscoe Street that sold at the Commissioner's Sale in 2013 for \$100. - A 157 by 61-foot lot located on Roscoe Street that sold at the Commissioners' Sale in 2013 for \$100. - A 65 by 125-foot lot located on East State Street currently receiving a 75% influence factor.

-5 According to the subject property record card, the lot is receiving a 50% negative influence factor for the 2017 assessment year.
+&lt;sup>4 According to the subject property record card, the lot is receiving a 50% negative influence factor for the 2017 assessment year.
 See Resp't Ex.
 5.

-- A 40 by 132-foot lot located on Swan Street. - Another 40 by 132-foot lot located on Swan Street. - A 60 by 132-foot lot located on Lindley Street. - A 61 by 157-foot lot located on Roscoe Street that sold at the Commissioner's Sale in 2013 for \$100. - A 157 by 61-foot lot located on Roscoe Street that sold at the Commissioners' Sale in 2013 for \$100. - A 65 by 125-foot lot located on East State Street currently receiving a 75% influence factor. - A 1.32-acre lot owned by United States Mineral Products. - A 66 by 187-foot lot owned by United States Mineral Products. - A 132 by 143-foot lot located on Lindley Street.6 - A 227 by 143-foot lot located "right behind the subject property" that was purchased at tax sale in 2010 for \$1,900.
+- A 1.32-acre lot owned by United State Mineral Products. - A 66 by 187-foot lot owned by United States Mineral Products. - A 132 by 143-foot lot located on Lindley Street. - A 227 by 143-foot lot located "right behind the subject property" that was purchased at tax sale in 2010 for \$1,900.